qfwc258/circuidipity/content/2013-09-02-getting-started-with-beaglebone-black.rst

               collisions:0 txqueuelen:1000
               RX bytes:888859 (868.0 KiB)  TX bytes:13309157 (12.6 MiB)

-This arrangment is OK for getting HOST and BBB talking to each other but BBB - in lieu of an additional ethernet cable - cannot reach the net.
+This arrangement is OK for getting HOST and BBB talking to each other but BBB - in lieu of an additional ethernet cable - cannot reach the net.
 I created a tiny script that can be run as desired to configure my Linux HOST to route internet traffic for the BBB ...

 .. code-block:: bash